azzenabidi/UrukCloudIDE/README.md

 5. Remove Install-tmp and head back to the root URL
 6. Congratulation you have successfully setup UrukCloudIDE.
 Happy coding!

+# Login
+UrukCloudIDE supports Administrators and regular Users who can use the IDE.
+To connect as an administrator, use those credinals :
+User : admin
+Password : root
+Once connected, you can add users and change your admin password.

 # Known Issues
 - Unable to send multiple ajax requests